Snarky Obama video not representative of his religious views

 Here’s where things get interesting: the video wasn’t edited together by conservative groups seeking to discredit Obama’s religious views.
 It was edited and posted originally by an online spiritual group in favor of Obama.

-Founded in the mid 1990s, Yoism is an "open-source religion" in which participants can continually propose new tenements and beliefs.
+Founded in the mid 1990s, Yoism is an "open-source religion" in which participants can continually propose new tenets and beliefs.
 The group votes on the proposals, and then adds them to the Book of Yo.
 Though the book has not been updated since 2004, it appears the website remained active and politically vocal throughout the Obama presidency, frequently defending his policies.

 The Yoism site attached the video underneath a Doonesbury cartoon about Christmas decorations and short article praising Obama for his commitment to the separation of church and state.